BingleyPro/python-calculator/README.md

 # Python Calculator
-This project is still a prototype.
-Check back later for more information!
+This is a simple calculator for functions like calculating GST, discounts, percentages & more!